-Additionally, Chu is engaged in the project, The Objects of Immigrants to America by illustrating and telling the stories of individuals from all walks of life who have immigrated to the United States, through the genre and formats of nonfiction short stories, children’s books, and graphic novels.
+Additionally, Chu is engaged in the project, The Objects of Immigrants to America by illustrating and telling stories of individuals from all walks of life who have immigrated to the United States.

+Chu’s career has combined her academic research with professional practice in the arts, philanthropy, and business administration.
+In 2014, she was appointed to serve as the eleventh chairperson of the National Endowment for the Arts, completing her term in June 2018.
 Prior to coming to the National Endowment for the Arts, Chu served as the founding president and CEO of the Kauffman Center for the Performing Arts, overseeing a $413 million campaign to construct and open the performing arts center in Downtown Kansas City, Missouri.

 Jane Chu received bachelor’s degrees in piano performance and music education from Ouachita Baptist University, as well as a master’s degree in piano pedagogy from Southern Methodist University.
 Additionally, Chu holds an associate degree in visual arts from Nebraska Wesleyan University, an MBA from Rockhurst University, a Ph.D. in philanthropic studies from Indiana University, and six honorary doctorate degrees.